courselabs/docker/labs/containers/README.md

 Interactive containers are great for testing commands and exploring the container setup, but mostly you'll want to run _detached_ containers.

-These run in the background, so the container keeps running until the container process exits, or you stop the container.
+These run in the background, so the container keeps running until the application process exits, or you stop the container.

 You'll use background containers for web servers, batch processes, databases message queues and any other server process.